funfox-games/Bluekid/README.md

 ### Things to add to the todo:
 - Future idea: add "create google form quiz from kit"
+- Update blues pages to use firebase increment
+- also add loading when happening
+- also upgrade the buy screen [better anim and stuff]

 ### FILES TO MERGE:
 -